ATACS

-Advanced Train Administration and Communications System (ATACS) is an Automatic Train Control (ATC) system first introduced by JR East on the Senseki Line in 2011.
+Advanced Train Administration and Communications System (ATACS) is an automatic train control (ATC) system developed by RTRI starting from 1995 and first introduced by JR East on the Senseki Line in 2011.
 It uses radio communication rather than traditional signals, and works as a moving block system.

 Technical description

 Radio transmission

 Communication between the train and the trackside equipment happens entirely through bidirectional radio communication.
-Radio base stations are placed at intervals of 2 to 3km and operates on four different frequency bands, used alternately to prevent inference.
-Radios operate in the 400MHz frequency band, with data transmitted using TDMA access method with Reed–Solomon error correction at 9.6kbps.
+Radio base stations are placed at intervals of 2 to 3 km and operates on four different frequency bands, used alternately to prevent inference.
+Radios operate in the 400 MHz frequency band, with data transmitted using TDMA access method with Reed–Solomon error correction at 9.6 kbps.
 The radio system are based on proprietary standards with encryption.

 Ground equipment

 Ground controller

 The ground controller, being the main control unit of ground equipment, is responsible for the identification of train locations based on information received from the trains, route setting, control and interlocking, train interval regulation, and boundary control and train entry/exit handover.